DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 - TKIP (Temporal Key Integrity Protocol)
     - WEP was found to be vulnerable, but wireless hardware at the time was built to use WEP
-    - A temporary solution was needed until a new STANDARD was created and a new HARDWARE was built
+    - A temporary solution was needed until a new standard was created and a new hardware was built
     - TKIP adds various security features:
         - A MIC (Message Integrity Check) is added to protect the integrity of messages
-        - A KEY MIXING ALGORITHM is used to create a unique WEP key for every frame
+        - A key mixing algorithm is used to create a unique WEP key for every frame
-        - The INITIALIZATION VECTOR is doubled in length from 24 bits to 48 bits, making BRUTE-FORCE attacks much more difficult
+        - The initialization vector is doubled in length from 24 bits to 48 bits, making brute-force attacks much more difficult
-        - The MIC includes the SENDER MAC ADDRESS to identify the FRAME’s SENDER
+        - The MIC includes the sender MAC address to identify the frame’s sender
-        - A TIMESTAMP is added to the MIC to prevent replay attacks.
-Replay attacks involved re-resending a FRAME that has already been transmitted
+        - A timestamp is added to the MIC to prevent replay attacks.
+Replay attacks involved re-resending a frame that has already been transmitted
-        - A TKIP SEQUENCE NUMBER is used to keep track of FRAMES sent from each source MAC ADDRESS.
-This also protects against REPLAY ATTACKS
+        - A TKIP sequence number is used to keep track of frames sent from each source MAC address.
+This also protects against replay attacks

 ** You probably don’t need to memorize all of the above features